Kerry Abrams

 Karen L. "Kerry" Abrams (born 1971) is an American law professor and academic administrator.
 She currently serves as the James B. Duke and Benjamin N. Duke Dean of the Duke University School of Law.

 Early life and education

 Abrams grew up in Edmonds, Washington, with a schoolteacher mother and engineer father.
-She attended Swarthmore College, graduating with a BA in English with Highest Honors in 1993.
+She attended Swarthmore College, graduating with a B.A. in English with highest honors in 1993.
 Prior to attending Stanford Law School, she worked as an assistant at St. Martin's Press, a church organist, a secretary, and a department store clerk.
 During law school, she served as president of the Moot Court Board and the co-chair of Women of Stanford Law.
 She also worked as a research assistant for Professor Janet Halley.
-Abrams earned a JD at Stanford in 1998, in a graduating class that included other future law school deans Gillian Lester (Columbia) and Kimberly Yuracko (formerly dean at Northwestern).
+Abrams earned a J.D. at Stanford in 1998, in a graduating class that included other future law school deans Gillian Lester (Columbia) and Kimberly Yuracko (formerly dean at Northwestern).